stackitcloud/terraform-provider-stackit/docs/resources/service_account_access_token.md

 ### Read-Only

 - `access_token_id` (String) Identifier for the access token linked to the service account.
+- `active` (Boolean) Indicate whether the token is currently active or inactive
 - `created_at` (String) Timestamp indicating when the access token was created.
 - `id` (String) Unique internal resource ID for Terraform, formatted as "project_id,access_token_id".
 - `token` (String, Sensitive) JWT access token for API authentication.
 Prefixed by 'Bearer' and should be stored securely as it is irretrievable once lost.